You Need to Know How Much It Costs to Clear a Container in Jamaica

 When You Need Storage

-Sometimes you cannot pick up your container immediately, and this requires an added fee for storage at the warehouse.
+Sometimes you cannot pick up your container immediately, and this requires an added fee for storage at the warehouse which adds up to the costs to clear a container in Jamaica.

 When goods are entered for warehousing, an application for permission to warehouse the goods and a bond of a determined amount must accompany the customs entry.
 Customs will then authorise the items to be stored in the warehouse.